Understanding Graceful Routing Engine Switchover

 The routing platform processes (such as the chassis process [chassisd]) start.

-The Packet Forwarding Engine starts and connects to the master Routing Engine.
+The Packet Forwarding Engine starts and connects to the primary Routing Engine.

 All state information is updated in the system.